-The Process of criminal trial in India is explained in a very simple way.Without multiplying the details as this may complicate non professional understanding of the concept.
+The Process of criminal legal advice is explained in a very simple way.Without multiplying the details as this may complicate non professional understanding of the concept.

 REPORTING AN COMMI SSIONING OF AN OFFENCE:

 The persons informing the police is called either informant or complainant and the persons against whom complaint is made are called suspect or accused based on the facts of the case.

 Law enforcement investigates whether a crime has occurred and whether an arrest should be made.

 The police, on receiving information, prepares a written document, known as a First Information Report (FIR).
 An FIR can be filed by you if you are the person against whom the crime has been committed or know about an offence that has been committed.

 WHAT TO DO IF THE FIR IS NOT REGISTERED

 When the police refuse to register the FIR despite a specific complaint of cognizable offense, the complainant has the remedy to file an application under Section 156(3) of CrPC before the court of the magistrate on which the magistrate can issue directions to the police to register a FIR and investigate the matter.

 The a cussed should be produced before Magistrate within 24 hours